 Beyond opportunity, Chen also gained community, a place where she felt welcomed as a student with no initial background in data science and found professors she admired.
 “I have role models to look up to in this field,” she says.

-Chen is one of thousands of students swept up in the rising tide of data science at Berkeley, and opportunity and community are at the core of the Light the Way campaign’s greatest priority — the Gateway, a brick-and-mortar home in the making for the transformative new Division of Computing, Data Science, and Society (CDSS).
+Chen is one of thousands of students swept up in the rising tide of data science at Berkeley, and opportunity and community are at the core of the Light the Way campaign’s greatest priority — the Gateway, a brick-and-mortar home in the making for the transformative new College of Computing, Data Science, and Society (CDSS).
 Seeded with an anonymous $252 million gift, the visionary facility will serve as both a physical gateway, greeting people on the campus’s north side, and an intellectual gateway, the connector between students and faculty in computing, data science, or statistics and those in diverse disciplines across campus.
 Slated to open in 2025, the Gateway is being designed by renowned firm Weiss/Manfredi, with support from the firm Gensler.

 More than offering much-needed classroom and office space, the Gateway will model novel and flexible ways to work and learn.
 Its open, light-filled interior will hold communal gathering areas, collaborative neighborhoods, labs, research centers, and other spaces organized in a continuous flow to encourage interaction.
 It is through this interconnectedness that inspiration and innovation will flourish.